Financial Aid FAQ's

 You need to review your total attempted credit hours and the number of hours needed for your new degree to determine if you can complete the new degree within the 150% timeframe required under the Satisfactory Academic Progress Policy (SAP).

-Time Frame (150%): Student must complete a course of study within 150% of the published length of their degree program,
+Time Frame (150%): Students must complete a course of study within 150% of the published length of their degree program.